osquery/foundation/docs/office-hours/20210329_meeting_notes.md

 We used to support this, pre-experimental branch

 Discussion about how to do it well.
-Tables would need to have a more clear list dependancies so cmake could do that resolving.
+Tables would need to have a more clear list dependencies so cmake could do that resolving.

 ## Look at old PRs